nrfconnect/sdk-nrf/doc/nrf/dev_model_and_contributions/documentation/styleguide.rst

    However, if subgroups are defined in separate files, you should rather list them manually on the page of the group they belong to, so that you can include information on where they are defined.

-To link directly to a doxygen reference from RST, use the following Breathe domains:
+To link directly to a doxygen reference from RST, use the following C domain roles:

 * Function: ``:c:func:``
 * Structure: ``:c:struct:``